ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 Works

 But does this make sense?
-If the user is niot logged in, I'm not getting any inbestments.
+If the user is niot logged in, I'm not getting any investments.
 And if the user i slogged, I can simply access the investments by using the app.

 ### 10: Directory Traversal I - Read (easy)
 During payment, DIBA allows to load a payment slip from the SD-Card.
-This is implemented in an insecure way that allows you to read the content of any file that is accessible by the permissions of the running DIBA app.
+This is implemented in an insecure way that allows to read the content of any file that is accessible by the permissions of the running DIBA app.
 If an attacker gets (temporarily) access to your device, this may allow him to access sensitive information.

 **Goal:** Abuse this functionality to get access to the content of the file *loginPreferences.xml* in the shared preferences of the DIBA app.